davidramosweb/home-assistant-custom-components-cover-time-based/README.md

 Note how you don't have to configure these as switches in Home Assistant at all, it's enough just to publish MQTT commands strainght from the script (credits to [VDRainer](https://github.com/VDRainer) for this example).
 Of course you can customize based on what ever other way to trigger these 3 type of movements.
 You could, for example, turn on and off warning lights along with the movement.

-### Services to set position or action without triggering cover movement.
+### Services to set position or action without triggering cover movement

 This component provides 2 services: